adgad/chai-sip/src/pages/index.md

 ---
-templateKey: 'register-interest'
+templateKey: register-interest
-heading: Register your interest
-path: /
+heading: We are currently building this website
+tagline: Bring a richer tea experience to your next event
 image: /img/tea.jpg
-tagline: Bring a richer tea experience to your next event
-description: We are currently building this website
-successMessage: Thanks for registering!
+description: Sign up for the latest email updates about Chai Sip
+---